-Healthy Homemade Granola Bars made with crunchy sunflower butter, mixed seeds, dried cherries, shredded coconut, and oats are super easy to make.
-This recipe for chewy granola bars can be enjoyed for breakfast or a snack.
+Homemade Chewy Granola Bars made with crunchy peanut butter, honey mixed seeds, dried cherries, shredded coconut, and oats are super easy to make.
+These naturally gluten free granola bars can be enjoyed for breakfast or a snack.
 No need to bake, just mix the ingredients together, press into a pan, chill, then eat!

 - Mix all your dry ingredients together in a large bowl.